The Nursing and Midwifery Council (NMC) Code of Conduct states that we all must “keep clear and accurate records”.

 Documentation and record-keeping featuring is a prominent feature in within the NMC Code of Conduct.
 It is your duty as a nurse or midwife to keep your notes up to date, not only to protect your patients, but also to stay on the right side of the law.

-Sub standard record-keeping is one of the top five reasons for nurses being removed from the NMC register.
-You should consider your nursing notes as evidence of the care you have provided and will act as a reminder in the even of a complaint or investigation.
+Substandard record-keeping is one of the top five reasons for nurses being removed from the NMC register.
+You should consider your nursing notes as evidence of the care you have provided and will act as a reminder in the event of a complaint or investigation.

 The famous nursing proverb is; ‘If it’s not written down; it didn’t happen…‘